wolfwood/wolfwood.github.io/_posts/2013-06-20-interface-fidelity.md

 Writing a library, Operating System, etc. that offers an interface can present comparable fidelity issues, but without such a trivial remedy.
-We are taking a digital artifact, and incorporating it into a larger artifact.
+We are taking a computational digital artifact (rather than just media), and incorporating it into a larger artifact.
 There is the source interface (hardware in the case of an OS, a drawing primitive library like Cairo for a window toolkit like GTK+) and the 'destination' interface: the interface that the software presents to yet higher levels of software.

 There is no inherent reason to expect that the two levels of interface present the same level of expressive power, in fact we often write